 Day 3- Lord Stones to Margrove Park

 I rose at daylight but had a leisurely breakfast, again finding time for a natter with my neighbour who left before me on their final day.
 I was packed and away for eight-thirty.
 The rain had stopped but mist swirled around the dips and hollows.
 The trail was really pretty along this stretch with enjoyable climbs.
-A Merlin swept past, later, a good deal louder, an RAF jet also streaked down a valley.
+A Merlin swept past, later, a good deal louder than the raptor, an RAF jet also streaked down a valley.

 I passed Wain Stones, pausing briefly to recall my last time here.
 Some five years earlier, my wife, daughter and I had visited here on a day walk while holidaying locally.
 I saw a sign for the Cleveland Way on that day and looking around at the beautiful surroundings, vowed that I would walk the trail someday.
 Here, on the trail’s fiftieth birthday I was finally doing it.